 The programme facilitates collaboration and strengthens the impact of research and innovation in developing, supporting and implementing EU policies while tackling global challenges.
 It supports creating and better dispersing of excellent knowledge and technologies.

-The UK can participate in Horizon Europe on the same terms as any European Member State.
-The first calls are running in 2021, offering opportunities for individual fellowships, doctoral training networks, and European Research Council awards on topics put forward by the applicants themselves.
+The UK can participate in applications to Horizon Europe on the same terms as any European Member State.
+The first calls ran in 2021, offering opportunities for individual fellowships, doctoral training networks, and European Research Council awards on topics put forward by the applicants themselves.
 There are also extensive opportunities to apply for collaborative research and innovation projects, organised around a large number of priority topic areas/work programmes.
 Find out more in our Horizon Europe pages and useful links.

-High quality support is provided at every stage of the EU research funding process by staff within your department, Research & Enterprise and the wider University support functions, such as the HR team.
+High quality support is provided at every stage of the EU research funding process by staff within your department, Research, Innovation and Knowledge Exchange and the wider University support functions, such as the HR team.

 For further information on the support available, view the Staff Research webpages.